 Bathroom Remodeling Tip: While you’re working on your walls, it’s the perfect time to start re-tiling your shower and tub area if you plan to do so.
 Here are a few handy tips to follow when tiling your bathroom shower.

 6. Install Your New Vanity and Cabinets

 After you’ve taken care of the walls and finished installing any new lights, it’s time to install the vanity, cabinets and anything else that’s on your bathroom remodel punch list.

 The first thing you want to install is the vanity, including the sink and faucet.
 Once you have the drain hooked up to the faucet, you can move on to the other essentials such as the mirror, cabinets and the trim around the shower or tub.

-The absolute last finishing touch is installing the trim around the room and mirrors.
+The last finishing touch is to install the trim around the room and mirrors.
 The trim is the capstone for every bathroom remodel as it provides the last bit of detail your bathroom needs to feel complete.
 But of course, the real last step in any bathroom makeover is to draw a nice hot bath for yourself after all your hard work.
 You deserve it.